-Note: The list only includes ISPs which offer a download limit of at least 50GB per month.
-ISPs are mentioned based on their fastest internet package regardless of any limitations due to area, variations in actual speed or any other factors.
+Note: The list only includes ISPs that offer a download limit of at least 50GB per month.
+ISPs are mentioned based on their fastest internet package regardless of any limitations due to area, variations in actual speed, or any other factors.

-Offering fiber optic broadband services in area of Karachi, Hyderabad, Lahore and Faisalabad, Fiberlink claims to be the fastest ISP in Pakistan.
+Offering fiber optic broadband services in area of Karachi, Hyderabad, Lahore and Faisalabad, Fiberlink is a reliable ISP.